facebookresearch/fairseq2/doc/source/basics/runtime_extensions.rst

 Creating Extensions
 -------------------

-To create an extension, define a setup function that accepts a ``DependencyContainer`` as its argument:
+To create an extension, define a setup function that accepts a :class:`fairseq2.dependency.DependencyContainer` as its argument:

 .. code-block:: python